microsoft/nni/docs/en_US/Tutorial/InstallCustomizedAlgos.md

 ### 4. Install customized algorithms package into NNI

-If you installation source is prepared as a directory with `python setup.py develop`, you can install the package by following command:
+If your installation source is prepared as a directory with `python setup.py develop`, you can install the package by following command:

+`nnictl package install <installation source directory>`

+For example:

-`nnictl package install ./`
+`nnictl package install nni/examples/tuners/customized_tuner/`

-If you installation source is prepared as a whl file with `python setup.py bdist_wheel`, you can install the package by following command:
+If your installation source is prepared as a whl file with `python setup.py bdist_wheel`, you can install the package by following command:

+`nnictl package install <whl file path>`

+For example:

-`nnictl package install dist/*.whl`
+`nnictl package install nni/examples/tuners/customized_tuner/dist/demo_tuner-0.1-py3-none-any.whl`

 ## 5. Use the installed builtin algorithms in experiment
 Once your customized algorithms is installed, you can use it in experiment configuration file the same way as other builtin tuners/assessors/advisors, for example: